-- an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; - 2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; - an ability to communicate effectively with a range of audiences; 3. - an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts; - an ability to function effectively on a team whose members together provide 5. leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives; - an ability to develop and conduct appropriate experimentation, analyze and 6. interpret data, and use engineering judgment to draw conclusions; - an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+- 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; - 2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; - 3. an ability to communicate effectively with a range of audiences; - 4. an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts; - 5. an ability to function effectively on a team whose members together provide leadership. create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives; - 6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions; - 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-MATHEMATICS AND SCIENCE (34 CREDITS)
+MATHEMATICS AND SCIENCE (34 Credits)

 CHEM 113/L General Chemistry I with Lab (4)

 CHEM 114/L General Chemistry II with Lab (4)

 PHYS 113/L Physics for Scientists and Engineers I with Lab (4)

 PHYS 114/L Physics for Scientists and Engineers II with Lab (4)

 MATH 129 Analytic Geometry/Calculus I (4)

 MATH 130 Analytic Geometry/Calculus II (4)

 MATH 231 Analytic Geometry/Calculus III (4)

 MATH 237 Mathematical Methods for the Physical Sciences (3)

-MATH 238 Differential Equations (3)

-GENERAL ENGINEERING CURRICULUM (21.5 CREDITS) CS 111/L Programming for Science and Engineering with Lab (3) ENGR 150 Engineering Seminar (2) ENGR 250/L System Design and Analysis with Lab (4) PHYS 241 Statics (3) PHYS 242 Mechanics of Solids (3) ENGR 350/L Engineering Materials with Lab (3.5) ENGR 360 Probability and Engineering Statistics (3)
+GENERAL ENGINEERING CURRICULUM (22.5 Credits)

+ENGR 150 Engineering Seminar (2)

+ENGR 250/L System Design and Analysis with Lab (4)

+'''

+ENGR 300/L Programming for Science and Engineering with Lab (4)

+PHYS 241

+Statics (3)

+'''

+ENGR 350/L Engineering Materials with Lab (3.5)

+ENGR 360 Probability and Engineering Statistics (3)